After slow start, Maryland women’s basketball rolls to win in opener

 Return of Reese

-Angel Reese may have been the most talked about player on the Maryland roster entering last season as the No. 2 recruit in the country, but she broke her foot in the fourth game and missed all but the last five games of the regular season.
+As the No. 2 recruit in the country, Reese may have been the most-talked-about player on Maryland’s roster entering last season, but she broke her foot in the fourth game and didn’t return until late February.
 She never quite found the spark that she began the season with, but that fire was back Tuesday.

-Reese finished with career-highs in points (21) and rebounds (14).
-She was one of the go-to players down low and missed some easy shots at the basket, but began the second quarter with five straight points and helped power a 13-2 run in the third quarter that put the game away.
+Reese was one of the Terps’ go-to players down low and missed some easy shots, but she began the second quarter with five straight points and helped power a 13-2 run in the third that put the game away.

 “I know if I can’t do anything, I can rebound,” Reese said.
 “So just doing that, helping my teammates.
 I mean, I’m the biggest one out there, so I’m expected to get rebounds.
 I think my rebounds helped me get to my baskets and just defending and just being able to rebound and do I what I can do.”